gedion/MyjQuery/README.md

 ```javascript
 ./jsdoc/out
 ```

-My rewrite can be found in the below script file.
+My jQuery rewrite can be found in the below script file.
 I wrote most of the methods.
 Some were given to me during lecture.
 ```javascript
 ./my_jquery.js
 ```